 With Safety ALWAYS being the primary focus of the Black Badge course (and the sport of IPSC), you will learn how to safely:

-To take the course you will need a firearm with a caliber of 9mm x 19 or larger, at least 4 magazines (5 preferred), an appropriate holster (in accordance with IPSC Rule 5.2), mag pouches, a belt for the holster and mag pouches, safety glasses, ear protection and approximately 500 rounds of ammunition.
-The firearm you choose and plan to attend the course with must conform to the rules of the IPSC division in which you wish to compete.
+To take the course you will need a firearm with a caliber of 9mm x 19 or larger, at least 4 magazines (5 preferred), an appropriate holster (in accordance with IPSC Rule 5.2), mag pouches, a belt (for the holster and mag pouches), safety glasses, ear protection and approximately 500 rounds of ammunition.
+The firearm that you choose and plan to attend the course with must conform to the rules of the IPSC division in which you wish to compete.
 Your course instructor will advise you on the specific requirements and you can also read more on the equipment and divisions section of this website.

 If you have any questions or concerns regarding Black Badge Training feel free to contact our Provincial Training Officer, your respective Zone Director, or the Section Coordinator.
 The Provincial Training Officer will have a list of qualified Black Badge instructors in your zone and the possible dates of upcoming courses.
 There are, on average, about 4 Black Badge Instructors in each of the 4 IPSC Alberta zones.